Tuesday, May 31, 2022

 Admiralty (pronounced ad-mer-uhl-tee)

-(1) The office or jurisdiction of an admiral.
+(1) In military use, the office or jurisdiction of an admiral.

-(3) In law, the branch dealing with maritime law; a court dealing with maritime questions (when jurisdiction was under the division of Divorce, Probate & Admiralty, the court was colloquially known by lawyers as “wives, wills & wrecks”).
+(4) In law, the branch dealing with maritime law; a court dealing with maritime questions (In England, when jurisdiction was under the division of Divorce, Probate & Admiralty, the lawyers' slang was “wives, wills & wrecks”); the system of jurisprudence of admiralty courts.

 Admiralty Arch, London.